TobseF/Candy-Crush-Clone/README.md

 ## 🛠 Setup

 You can open this project in IntelliJ IDEA by opening the folder or the `build.gradle.kts` file.
 For Windows, change all the `./gradlew` for `gradlew.bat`.

-You should use Gradle 7.0 or greater and Java 8 or greater.
+You should use Gradle 7.5 or greater and Java 8 or greater.

+To upgrade to a newer KorGE, change the plugin version in `gradle/libs.versions.toml`.

 ## 📜 MIT Licence
 Permission is hereby granted, free of charge, to any person obtaining a copy